 The San Jacinto facility is located in the northwest of Nicaragua, near the city of Leon which is approximately 90 km northwest of Managua.
-The San Jacinto facility Exploitation Agreement (as defined below) covers an area of 40 km.
+The San Jacinto facility Exploitation Agreement (as defined below) covers an area of 40 km2.

 The San Jacinto facility was developed under an exploitation agreement (the "San Jacinto Concession Exploitation Agreement") between PENSA and MEM signed on January 25, 2001.
 The term of the San Jacinto Concession Exploitation Agreement is for 30 years, extendable for an additional 30-year term (currently terminates on January 25, 2031).
-The generation license held by PENSA allows for the generation of 82 MW from the San Jacinto facility for a 30-year term that commenced on December 18, 2003.
+The generation license held by PENSA allows for the generation of 82 MW from the San Jacinto facility for a 30-year term that commenced on December 18,

+2003.
 Under the San Jacinto PPA, which now expires on January 30, 2039, PENSA can sell 100% of the San Jacinto facility's generation and capacity up to 82 MW.

-The original PPA, as well as all subsequent Addenda and the December 2020 Extension, were posted to SEDAR (now SEDAR+) by the Company in February 2021.
+The original PPA, as well as all subsequent Addenda and the December 2020 Extension, are available on SEDAR+.